wp-plugins/social-locker/readme.txt

 4. Created Lockers

 == Changelog ==

+= 2.2.1 - 9 Aug 2013 =
+ADDED: Support for dynamic themes (that load pages on the fly via ajax).
+FIXED: The bug of chinese languages.
+IMPROVED: Support for pagination of posts.

 = 2.1.8 - 13 Jun 2013 =
 FIXED: A bug when it was impossible to use at the same time Social Locker and Like 2 Unlock for some sites.